maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 ```
 This prints out a bunch of ratios.
 If the ratio gets smaller as the input gets bigger then obviously the algorithm grows faster than that function, and vice versa.
 If the ratio appears to converge then it's probably the right function or at least very close to it.

-Obviously this method is going to be affected by the characteristics of your platform (hardware, OS etc), but it provides an easy way to roughly estimate the time complexity of your algorithm, as well as providing a sanity check for theoretical analyses.
+Obviously this method is going to be affected by the characteristics of your platform (hardware, OS etc), but it provides an easy way to roughly estimate the time complexity of your algorithm.

-### Space complexity
+# Space complexity

 When talking about space complexity we usually don't include the memory occupied by (reading in) the problem instance itself.
-That's why you see that some algorithms are said to use O(1) space - they don't use any additional space.
+That's why you see that some algorithms are said to use O(1) space.

 There is often a tradeoff between time and space - sometimes you can make an algorithm run faster by using more space (e.g. by using a lookup table), and vice versa.
 You will also find that making small changes to the requirements can allow you to use significantly faster algorithms - or the opposite.